openairinterface/oai-cn5g-upf/README.md

 Process is explained in [CONTRIBUTING](CONTRIBUTING.md) file.

 # Contribution requests

-In a general way, anybody who is willing can contribute on any part of the code in any network component.
+In general, anybody who is willing can contribute on any part of the code in any network component.

 Contributions can be simple bugfixes, advices and remarks on the design,